 Historians theorize that the heads and bodies of the warriors were made via assembly line production.
-This entails that each individual part, such as arms and legs, being made independently of one another to speed up manufacturing.
+This entails that each individual part, such as the arms and legs, were made independently of one another to speed up manufacturing.
 Then, after being fired in the kiln, these various completed parts were assembled into one figure.

 Due to the singular appearance of each warrior's face, it is believed that artisans added individual clay features on top of the mold for the face—perhaps based on real soldiers during the time.

 Additionally, many of the terracotta warriors originally held real weapons, such as swords, spears, crossbows, and lances.
 Although most of these historical artifacts have been stolen, 40,000 items still remain for historians to study.

 Today, Qin Shi Huang's necropolis is a UNESCO World Heritage Site and a major destination in China's Shaanxi province.

 While the vast majority of the terracotta soldiers remain on-site, ten have recently appeared in overseas exhibitions, allowing international audiences to see the sculptures in-person and offering “a new generation the rare chance to view the figures up close” (the Asian Art Museum).

 Similarly, the sculptures also inspire contemporary artists, manifesting as reproductions made out of everything from pizza dough to paper lanterns.
 Regardless of material or motive, these modern reinterpretations prove the lasting legacy of the amazing ancient artifacts.